We Love Doodles

 Conclusion For “Is Castor Oil Safe for Dogs”

 Can castor oil be used on dogs?
 Broadly speaking, yes.
-Castor oil for dogs has various medical applications, though some have a more immediate success rate than others.
+Castor oil for dogs ears, skin, and other conditions has validity, though some have a more immediate success rate than others.

 Still, as long as you stick to using castor oil topically or for systems like the eyes and ears, castor oil is safe for dogs.